 When using Linux, you may need to know details about the system you are running or the hardware specifications you are using.
 As a normal Linux user or software developer, it is important for you to check the compatibility of a software or hardware system you want to install.
 The Linux command line contains several built-in commands to help you become familiar with the software and hardware platform you are working on.
 This tutorial will teach you how to use all these commands to get the sysinfo Linux details.

-The commands and examples mentioned in this tutorial have been tested on Ubuntu 20.04 LTS and Debian 10.
+The commands and examples mentioned in this tutorial have been tested on Ubuntu 20.04 and Debian 10.

 Displaying Basic System Information on Linux Shell

 To know the basic information about your system, you need to be familiar with the command-line utility called uname-short for unix name.

 The uname command comes with multiple switches.
 The basic command as described below only returns the Kernel name:

 As you can see, the uname command when used without any switches only returns the kernel name i.e., Linux for my system.

 When you precisely want the command to print the kernel name, you will use the following command:

 $ uname -s